 Trust in the Lord with all your heart and lean not on your own understanding; in all your ways acknowledge him, and he will make your paths straight.
 Proverbs 3:5-6

-When Noah made-up his mind to build the Ark, he faced many obstacles.
-All his friends and associates laughed at him.
+When Noah made-up his mind to build the ark, he faced many obstacles.
+For example, all of his friends and associates were laughing at him.
 He had a tremendous building project in front of him.
-He had the procurement challenges of finding hundreds of thousands of feet of lumber.
-He had the logistics challenge of gathering hundreds of animals.
-Finally, he had the leadership challenge of holding together a boat construction team that was ridiculed for supporting him.
-Noah would have never been successful without a made-up mind.
-For Noah and us, our faith in God helps us build and sustain a made-up mind.
+He had the challenge of finding hundreds of thousands of feet of lumber.
+And then, of course, the hundreds of animals to greet.
+In other words, Noah would have never been successful without a made-up mind.
+For Noah and us, our faith in God helps us build and sustain this.

 A large part of what I do as a career coach is helping people determine their path in the face of challenges.
-Some people may have been laid off or aged out of an industry.
-Others are just trying to find their first job after school or after having spent time taking care of loved ones.
-Finding a true career path is both a head and a heart journey.
-If both your head and heart are aligned with faith and a desire to work, you have set the stage for a made-up mind.
+For some, their employer laid them off, or they aged out of their industry.
+For others, they are trying to find their first job after school or after having spent time taking care of loved ones.
+And I’ve learned over time that finding a true career path is both a head and a heart journey.

 Many job seekers are just looking for anything that pays well.
-This may be a good short-term strategy that is necessary for survival.
-However, in terms of long term, our financial needs should be combined with our purpose for living.
+While this may be a good short-term strategy, necessary for survival, in terms of long-term, we should align our financial needs with our life’s purpose.
 According to Ephesians 2:10, we were all created for a special purpose.
 “For we are God’s handiwork, created in Christ Jesus to do good works, which God prepared in advance for us to do.”

-If we can find that purpose, make it both a heart and head journey while seeking the assistance of coaches, mentors, and counselors that can help guide us in the right direction; we will be successful in our journey.
-The power of our made-up mind will prevail!
+If we can find that purpose, making our job search both a heart and head journey, we can leverage the power of a made-up-mind.
+It helps, too, to seek the assistance of coaches, mentors, and counselors that can help guide us in the right direction.

 Author: Keith Henson

-Keith Henson has been married to his wife Tina for 30 years.
-Together they have 2 children and 3 grandchildren.
+Keith Henson has been married to his wife, Tina, for 30 years.
+Together, they have two children and three grandchildren.
 He enjoys teaching at Sunday school, fishing, and reading.
 He gained valuable coaching education at Rice University and from the Professional Christian Coaching Institute.
-This education gave him the opportunity to transition his career from project management to a full-time career coaching position with WorkFaith in January of 2019.
+This education gave him the opportunity to transition his career from project management to a full-time career coaching position with WorkFaith in January 2019.